-Strawberry Rhubarb Jelly Recipe
+Strawberry Rhubarb Jam Recipe

 Once you have all of your ingredients you are halfway through the recipe!
 The rest is super simple.

 - PREP: If using frozen strawberries, be sure to thaw them completely before starting.
 Fresh strawberries and fresh rhubarb can be added immediately.

 - BLEND: Add the thawed berries, rhubarb, and crushed pineapple with the juice into a blender or food processor.
 Pulse until the mixture is smooth, about 1 minute.
 If you’d like a more jam like consistency you can always mash by hand with a potato masher.